Volumetric Rendering with Baked Quadrature Fields: Method

 \subsection{Baking and rendering neural features}

 After fine-tuning, we now prepare the triangular mesh and the texture maps that we ultimately use to render.
 We start by post-processing the mesh to remove surfaces that are not visible from training views -- these are likely artifacts as they were never ``seen''.
 We further remove the surfaces for which the maximum volumetric weight $w$ across all training views is below a threshold.
 We then construct the texture map by first parameterizing the mesh using a publicly available library~\cite{xatlas}.
-We provide more detail on parameterization in the Supplementary material.
+We provide more detail on parameterization in the supplementary material.

-For compatibility with the WebGL rasterization pipeline, as well as general efficiency, we compress the representation of colour, alpha, and spherical Gaussian parameters to 8-bit texture maps.
+\gs{We implement our real-time rendering using highly optimized Nvidia Optix~\cite{nvidiaoptix} library for ray-tracing on an RTX GPU.
+For compatibility with Optix ray-tracing pipeline, as well as general efficiency, we compress the representation of colour, alpha, and spherical Gaussian parameters to 8-bit texture maps.
 Specifically, we use a sigmoid transformation to bring unbounded RGB coefficients to a $[0, 1]$ range, represent spherical Gaussian lobe axes as 8-bit azimuth and elevation angles, and compress lambda values using a logarithmic mapping.
-These quantization results in minimal loss in performance as shown in \cref{tab:ablation}.
-We implement the depth peeling algorithm~\cite{depthpeeling} to efficiently render the textured, transparent meshes that result from our baking process while taking full advantage of hardware-accelerated rasterization.
+These quantization results in minimal loss in performance as shown in \cref{tab:ablation}. }